Clearfield Advisory

 The practical capacity to act — authority, clarity, psychological permission, and cognitive bandwidth combined

-III Fault Map — a structural report identifying where the five elements have decoupled and what each decoupling is costing in execution
+III Fault Map — a comprehensive structural report identifying where the five elements have decoupled, the relational pattern of degradation, and what each fracture is costing in execution

-IV Repair Session — the practitioner presents, then steps back.
-The executive team designs and owns the repair.
+IV Repair Session — the practitioner presents the Fault Map, then steps back.
+The executive team designs and owns the structural repair in a single working session.

 ResilienceForge